Skip to content

 Lab 4: TinyRV1 Processor

-Part D: FPGA Prototype V1
+Part D: FPGA Prototype V2

 The lab will continue to leverage concepts from Topic 2: Combinational Logic, Topic 3: Boolean Algebra, Topic 4: Combinational Building Blocks, Topic 6: Sequential Logic, Topic 7: Finite-State Machines, and Topic 8: Sequential Building Blocks.
 The lab will also leverage concepts from Topic 9: Instruction Set Architecture and Topic 10: Single-Cycle Processors The lab will continue to provide opportunities to leverage the three key abstraction principles: modularity, hierarchy, and regularity.

-The lab includes seven parts:
+The lab includes six parts:

 • Part A: Processor Components